Morgan Ensberg: UC San Diego

+Houston Astros

-Beginning in the 2013 season, Ensberg rejoined the Houston Astros organization as a developmental specialist at Class A Lancaster.
+Beginning in the 2013 season, Ensberg rejoined the Houston Astros organization as a developmental specialist for the Single-A Lancaster JetHawks.
 The Astros announced his new role as a Minor League special assignment coach in 2014.

-On January 9, 2017, Ensberg was named manager of the Tri-City ValleyCats, Class A Short Season affiliate of the Astros in the New York–Penn League.
+On January 9, 2017, Ensberg was named manager of the Tri-City ValleyCats, the Low-A affiliate of the Astros in the New York–Penn League.

-On January 19, 2018, Ensberg became the manager of the Buies Creek Astros, Class A Advanced affiliate of the Astros in the Carolina League.
-Ensberg was named 2018 Best Managerial Prospect in the Carolina League by Baseball America.
-The Buies Creek Astros won the 2018 Carolina League with a record of 80-57.
+On January 19, 2018, Ensberg became the manager of the Buies Creek Astros, the High-A affiliate of the Astros in the Carolina League.
+He was named 2018 Best Managerial Prospect in the Carolina League by Baseball America.
+The Buies Creek Astros won the 2018 Carolina League with a record of 80–57.

+Tampa Bay Rays

-On January 18, 2019, Ensberg became the manager for the Tampa Bay Rays AA affiliate, the Montgomery Biscuits.
-Ensberg led the Biscuits to a club record 88-50.
-Ensberg was named 2019 Southern League Manager of the Year and also awarded 2019 Tampa Bay Rays Employee of the Year.
+On January 18, 2019, Ensberg became the manager for the Tampa Bay Rays' Double-A affiliate, the Montgomery Biscuits.
+He led the Biscuits to a club record 88-50.
+He was named 2019 Southern League Manager of the Year and was also awarded the 2019 Tampa Bay Rays Employee of the Year.

+After the 2023 minor league season, Ensberg managed the Peoria Javelinas of the Arizona Fall League.
+The Javelinas reached the finals, but fell to the Surprise Saguaros, 5–4.

+On January 23, 2024, Ensberg was announced as the manager of the Durham Bulls, the Triple-A affiliate of the Rays.

+Ensberg was named manager of the Caribes de Anzoátegui prior to the start of the 2024–25 Venezuelan Professional Baseball League season.
+He lasted one season in the role, and was replaced by Asdrúbal Cabrera for the following season.